isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Into the Melting Pot: Food As Culture.md

 <div>
-<b>Amanda lee Koe</b> is a 2013 Honorary Fellow at the International Writing Program, University of Iowa.
-She is also the fiction editor of *Esquire* (Singapore), editor of creative non-fiction online magazine POSKOD, communications director at studio *KALEIDO*, and co¬editor of literary journal *Ceriph*.
+<b>Amanda Lee Koe</b> is a 2013 Honorary Fellow at the International Writing Program, University of Iowa.
+She is also the fiction editor of *Esquire* (Singapore), editor of creative non-fiction online magazine POSKOD, communications director at studio *KALEIDO*, and co¬editor of literary journal *Ceriph*. </div>

 #### **REFERENCES**